-The Fund is an actively managed exchange-traded fund ("ETF") that seeks current income while providing indirect exposure to the share price (i.e., the price returns) of the ADR of SHOP (Nasdaq: SHOP) ("SHOP" or the "Underlying Security"), which is generally subject to a limit on potential investment gains.
+The Fund is an actively managed exchange-traded fund ("ETF") that seeks current income while providing indirect exposure to the share price (i.e., the price returns) of shares of SHOP (NYSE: SHOP) ("SHOP" or the "Underlying Security"), which is generally subject to a limit on potential investment gains.
 The Fund will employ its investment strategy as it relates to SHOP regardless of whether there are periods of adverse market, economic, or other conditions and will not take temporary defensive positions during such periods.
-As further described below, the Fund uses a synthetic covered call strategy to provide income and indirect exposure to the share price returns of SHOP, which is generally subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
-In addition, the Fund will at times opportunistically sell a credit call spread (described below) instead of selling a call option when ZEGA Financial, LLC ("Sub-Adviser") believes doing so will be more advantageous to the Fund's total return.
+As further described below, the Fund uses either a synthetic covered call strategy or synthetic covered call spread strategy to provide income and indirect exposure to the share price returns of SHOP, which is generally subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
 The Fund not only seeks to generate income from its options investments but also aims to derive gains when the value of SHOP increases.
 The Fund's options contracts provide:

-- indirect exposure to the share price returns of SHOP, - · current income from the option premiums, and
+- indirect exposure to the share price returns of SHOP, - current income from the option premiums, and